Dhaval-Wissen-Git/SpringBootPractice/springboot-hibernate-jpa/Notes/02_HibernateJPA_Overview.md

 * In the background, JPA will take the Java Object, based on the mappings defined earlier, JPA will take the object info and store it in the appropriate table's appropriate columns.
 * JPA (ie. Hibernate) will do all the background work for dev.
 * In older days of JDBC, dev had to manually write SQL code and execute the SQL statements.
+* JPA Entity Manager and Data Source are automatically created by Springboot, based on application.properties
+* Dev has to autowire/inject the JPA Entity Manager into DAO.

 ## Retrieving a Java Object using JPA
 * Create Java Object